 - Duration of HIV infection greater than 21 years.

-On average, participants had four health conditions coexisting (comorbidities).
-The most common are:
+On average, participants had four health conditions coexisting conditions (comorbidities).
+The most common are as follows:

-- Abnormal levels of cholesterol and triglycerides in the blood (hyperlipidemia).
+- Abnormal levels of cholesterol and triglycerides in the blood (dyslipidemia).

 - Higher than normal blood pressure (hypertension).